Double Descent and Other Interpolation Phenomena in GANs: Nonlinear GANs: Double descent and faster training

 \section{Nonlinear GANs: Double descent and faster training}

-\topicRed{In this section we show that double descent can occur in nonlinear, multilayer GANs trained with pseudo-supervision.} Finding the right experimental setting for double descent was difficult because the level of parameterization is much harder to quantify in a multilayer network.
+In this section we show that double descent can occur in nonlinear, multilayer GANs trained with pseudo-supervision.
+Finding the right experimental setting for double descent was difficult because the level of parameterization is much harder to quantify in a multilayer network.
 We still determined the overparameterization solely by modifying the latent dimensionality $k$ and not by making the networks wider or deeper.
 The right side of \cref{fig:real_gan_dd} shows double descent for our pseudo-supervised model.
 We trained a total of 430 GANs (with different latent dimensionalities and initializations) to make that figure, which is why a study like this would be computationally prohibitive on models that take a significant amount of time to train.

-\topicRed{We also found that these realistic GANs trained with pseudo-supervision converge to a good solution much faster than they would have without the pseudo-supervision.} \cref{fig:heatmaps,fig:real_gan_dd} show the test errors as training progressed for different latent dimensionalities.
-The pseudo-supervised models converge much faster and performed very well.
-They converged to the lowest test error after only about 750 epochs compared to about 1,500 epochs in the baseline case.
+We also found that these realistic GANs trained with pseudo-supervision converge to a good solution much faster than they would have without the pseudo-supervision. \cref{fig:heatmaps,fig:real_gan_dd,fig:celeba_traces,fig:heatmapsCeleba} show the test errors as training progressed for different latent dimensionalities.
+The pseudo-supervised models converge much faster and performed very well for models trained on both MNIST and CelebA.
+On the MNIST training, the pseudo-supervised models converged to the lowest test error after only about 750 epochs compared to about 1,500 epochs in the baseline case.
+On the CelebA training, the pseudo-supervised models converged to the lowest test error after only about 10,000 epochs compared to about 40,000 epochs in the baseline case.

-\topicRed{The test error in \cref{fig:real_gan_dd} for the baseline had an initial dip then continued up to high levels around epoch 948, suggesting overfitting similar to what we saw in the linear models.} We suspect that this overfitting was reduced as we continued to train because of some internal regularization, such as the batch norm in the model.
+The test error in \cref{fig:real_gan_dd} for the MNIST baseline had an initial dip then continued up to high levels around epoch 948, suggesting overfitting similar to what we saw in the linear models.
+We suspect that this overfitting was reduced as we continued to train because of some internal regularization, such as the batch norm in the model.